skiptools/skip-unit/README.md

 Unit testing for [Skip](https://skip.tools) apps, adapting Swift XCUnit to transpiled Kotlin JUnit test cases.

+## About

-The `skip-unit` package provides a Swift `XCTest` interface to the Java/Kotlin `JUnit` testing framework.
+SkipUnit vends the `skip.unit` Kotlin package containing a Swift `XCTest` interface to the Java/Kotlin `JUnit` testing framework.
 This provides automatic transpilation and testing of XCUnit test cases from Swift to Java, which enables parity testing to identify and isolate any differences between the Swift code and the transpiled Kotlin code.

 ## Dependencies

-`SkipUnit` depends on the [skip](https://source.skip.tools/skip) transpiler plugin and has no additional library dependencies.
+SkipUnit depends on the [skip](https://source.skip.tools/skip) transpiler plugin and has no additional library dependencies.

-It it part of the core Skip stack consisting of `SkipUnit`, [`SkipLib`](https://source.skip.tools/skip-lib), [`SkipFoundation`](https://source.skip.tools/skip-foundation), [`SkipModel`](https://source.skip.tools/skip-model), and [`SkipUI`](https://source.skip.tools/skip-ui).
-As such, it is not intended to be imported directly.
+It is part of the core Skip stack and is not intended to be imported directly.
 The module is transparently adopted through the translation of `import XCUnit` into `import skip.unit.*` by the Skip transpiler.

 ## Parity Testing

 Parity testing is a central aspect of Skip development.
 It ensures that your Swift and Kotlin behave exactly the same.
-It also help quickly identify gaps in the Skip core modules that may be unimplemented.

 You do not need to import any Skip-specific libraries or APIs in order to perform parity testing.
-The standard modules of `XCTest`, `OSLog`, and `Foundation`, as well as your own library dependencies, will be sufficient for performing most test operations.
+The standard modules of `XCTest` and `Foundation`, as well as your own library dependencies, will be sufficient for performing most test operations.
-Your tests do need to run against both the macOS and iOS, since the Skip tests are only executed when running on the macOS destination.
+Your tests **do** need to run against both the macOS and iOS, because the Skip tests are only executed when running on the macOS destination.

 ### Writing tests